 Bloomingdale's held its grand opening on November 12, 2015, with the new Nordstrom making its debut on March 11, 2016.
 An existing parking structure was extended upward.
 New inline stores included Kohl's, H & M and Whole Foods Market.
 As the expansion was built, the existing mall was given a face lift.
 The 573 million dollar project was complete by late 2016.
 ALA MOANA CENTER now encompassed approximately 2,581,100 leasable square feet.

-The mall's original Nordstrom, vacated in early 2016, would not be idle for long.
+The mall's original Nordstrom building, vacated in early 2016, would not be idle for long.
 In November 2016, remodeling work commenced on the structure.
-It was reconfigured with two stores.
-A 1-level (41,000 square foot) Saks Off Fifth, occupying the ground floor, opened May 11, 2017.
-Target, with 2-levels and 140,000 square feet, held its official grand opening October 22 of the same year.
+It was reconfigured with three tenant spaces.
+A 1-level (41,000 square foot) Saks Off Fifth welcomed first shoppers on May 11, 2017.
+Also occupying the ground floor was a 1-level (16,000 square foot) Planet Fitness, which opened on December 26, 2017.
+The two floors above housed a (140,000 square foot) Target, which held its grand opening on October 22, 2017.

 Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
-In August 2018, Brookfield established 100 percent ownership of the corporation.
-Hence, ALA MOANA CENTER became part of the Brookfield retail center portfolio.
+In August 2018, Brookfield established 100 percent ownership of the corporation, with ALA MOANA CENTER becoming part of the Brookfield retail center portfolio.

 Sources: